CoderFemi/AlgorithmsDataStructures/README.md

 ### Priority Queue
 This is a data structure where every element is assigned a priority level, and those with higher priorities are removed from the queue first.
 It can be implemented with an array or a linked list, but it would not be the best, because this would yield a time complexity of O(n).
 A heap is more ideal for implementing a PQ, because it has a logarithmic time of O(log n).
 A Min Binary Heap is used, because a lower number has a greater priority over a higher number.

+### Hash Tables/Maps
+A hash table is a data structure that stores data in key-value pairs.
+Every programming language has its own built-in implementation of a hash map; Javascript has objects, Python has dictionaries etc. Virtually all operations carried out with a hash map are fast and efficient.

+To look up a value using a key, that key needs to be converted into an index that represents that value.
+A **hash function** is used to make this conversion.
+A basic hash function takes in data (key) of arbitrary sizes and always outputs a number (index) of a fixed size.
+A gpod hash function (for hash table purposes) should hash different data types, should operate with constant time O(1) and should distribute the numbers outputted uniformly to avoid collisions.
+Using prime numbers in the calculations helps to prevent collisions.
+When there are collisions, two different approaches are used to solve them:
+- Separate Chaining: the keys with the same index are stored at the same position, in a nested structure, within the same container (object or array, depending on what's being used) and looped over whenever an item needs to be retrieved from that same index.
+- Linear probing: if an index has already been assigned to a key, the next available index is located and assigned to the colliding key.
+Hash tables generally have constant time O(1) for adding, removing and accessing key-value pairs.